libdemdigital/security-advice/index.md

 # Why you should follow this advice

-Remember that as a **political activist of any kind**, you are at high risk.
+Remember that as a **political activist of any kind** you are at high risk.
 The guidelines below are intended to protect you against the kind of threats we have seen historically.
-They are ranked in rough descending order of priority.

-The good news is, if you follow these guidelines, you will have a high level of protection against experiencing what Dr. Liz, our candidate in Uxbridge and South Ruislip, [experienced](https://twitter.com/EvendenKenyon/status/1156223496017440768).
+The good news is, if you follow these guidelines, you will have a high level of protection against [experiencing what Dr. Liz did](https://twitter.com/EvendenKenyon/status/1156223496017440768) (Dr. Liz is our candidate in Uxbridge and South Ruislip).

 The easiest way to get this protection is to form good security habits before you need them.